 Sometimes I'll be using a website, such as a property site or tourism site, which has location-based information in it, and I want to see the location in Google Maps.
 So I created these bookmarklets.

 This first script finds the first instance of what looks like latitude and longitude data in a page's source code, and opens a Google Map centered there.
 It's a bit crude, but if a page only refers to one location, it often works.
-Sites this works for include Rightmove (while looking at a specific property).
+Also, this script specifically looks for coordinates in the UK first, to reduce the number of false positives.
+I created this bookmarklet specifically to work with Rightmove (while looking at a specific property), but it should work on other sites as well.

 Some sites I use, the generic script doesn't work, so I've written specific ones: